JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 > "Select Compile > Update Docs to regenerate the program documentation".

+Or "for y, do x":

+> "To regenerate the program documentation, select Compile > Update Docs".

-If you have more than one step, start with the expected result, then the steps as a numbered list.
+If you have more than one step, start with the expected result, then the steps as a numbered list ("for y, do x").
 So it's:

 > "To create a new program: